Local Audit (Public Access to Documents) Bill

 Groups Affected

-- The Public: Will gain greater access to information relating to local authority and NHS finances and operations, promoting greater transparency and accountability.
+- The Public: Will gain greater access to information regarding the financial management of local authorities and NHS bodies in England, potentially leading to increased scrutiny and accountability.

 Powered by nyModel